Spring, Seasonality, and the Way We Come Back to Ourselves

 Clay, Portugal, and Bringing It Home

-Stopping at roadside markets makes me feel “local”.
-Besides typical fruits and veggies, this one en route to a local surf spot my family loves is also next to a small store that sells handmade clay tagines.
-Hard to escape the heavy, ground, beautiful vessels stacked in their earthy imperfection.
+Stopping at roadside markets makes me feel “local” when I travel and in my host country Portugal.
+Besides typical fruits and veggies, these's a favrorite market en route to a local surf spot that also sells handmade pots and clay tagines.
+Hard to escape the heavy, grounded, beautiful vessels stacked in their earthy imperfection.

 From Southern greens and memories…